mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Worked on problem set 3.

 **Thoughts:** I should've made a lot more progress on the first problem than I did today.
 I got tripped up by a simple logic problem, which made me frustrated, which affected my thinking/coding skills, which made me more frustrated, etc. etc. Just one of those days.
 Probably best to chalk it up as an L and come back to it later or tomorrow.

+---
+### Day 43: April 18, 2020

+**Today's Progress:** Another day, another problem complete.
+One to go for week 2.

+---
+### Day 44: April 19, 2020

+**Today's Progress:** Started the hard problem in problem set two.

+---
+### Day 45: April 20, 2020

+**Today's Progress:** SO CLOSE to finishing problem set two.
+Just gotta figure out how to convert the char array I built in a for loop into a string.

+**Thoughts:** Even though I was really trying to focus on 'mastering' one language, I think learning C is super beneficial to my understanding of computation and programming.
+This class has gotten me a whole lot more interested in computation as a science and has solidified my desire to pursue it purely out of personal interest.
+Yes, there are good jobs associated with it, but it's honestly just really interesting, there's so much to learn which I love, and it there's basically barrier to entry to start building things.
+Even if you screw up on that process, it's 99% of the time not a big deal.
+It's not like working on your car as a hobby, where you order expensive parts and how you can really screw something up if done incorrectly.